 Plastic Free July has officially come to a close.
-Last month saw people from all over the world make a conscious effort to reduce their use of plastic products.
+Last month saw people from all over the world make a conscious effort to reduce their use of plastic products and live a more eco friendly lifestyle.
 Social media was awash with #plasticfreejuly highlighting the efforts of individuals worldwide in their move away from single-use plastic.
 So what happens now?
 How do we keep up the momentum that #plasticfreejuly started?

 The first thing we need to do is have realistic expectations.
 Long term behavioural change is dependent on creating positive habits.
 Turning an action into a habit takes time.
 There is a common misconception that new habits are formed in 21 days when in fact it takes an average of 66 days.
 The point is that long term behavioural change is dependent on integrating positive habits into our everyday lives.
 The good news is that if we stick with the changes we made during the month of July soon enough these efforts will before second nature.
 We will be doing the planet a service every day without it feeling like an effort.

-To keep our sustainability wheels on track post #plasticfreejuly I’ve compiled a list of my 6 most successful efforts for eco living.
+If you are looking at how to live more sustainably, and to keep our sustainability wheels on track post #plasticfreejuly, I’ve compiled a list of my 6 most successful efforts for and eco friendly lifestyle.
 I hope you find them useful!

 1. Think Before You Buy